-- ✓ Formatting command buttons on the Home Tab and Font Group, - ✓ The Format Cells Dialogue Box, - ✓ Use our Quick Access Toolbar or Custom Tab, - ✓ The Mini Toolbar.
+- ✓ Formatting command buttons on the Home Tab,

+- ✓ The Format Cells Dialogue Box,

+- ✓ The Mini Toolbar.

-▲ A Hot Tip: The Mini Toolbar.
+✓ A Hot Tip: The Mini Toolbar.
 When you right click selected cells, rows, or columns, Excel provides a Mini Toolbar containing many popular commands, including formatting commands, such as font, font size, dollars, bold, colors, and so on.
-The menu toolbar is at the bottom of the short cut menu.
+The menu toolbar is on top of the short cut menu.
 We will use this a lot in this course.
 Excel provides a short cut menu when you right click, too.
 You may activate the Format Cells Dialogue Box from this menu.